 Read on to find out how to make your partner feel special, based on their birth order.

-1. The Oldest Needs To Feel Cared For
+The Oldest Needs To Feel Cared For

 parents or guardians are busy.
 If your significant other is an oldest child, they may love this responsibility, but they may also feel like they need a break sometimes.
 To make your SO feel special, let them know how much you value how organized and mature they are, but also let them know that you can take care of them if they're ever in need.
 02

 The Middle Wants To Be Seen

 a people-pleaser because they're seeking the affection of their parents, as well as siblings on the older and younger ends.
 If your SO is a middle child, let them know that you see them fully.
 They don't get lost in the shuffle — they're a high priority for you.
 This will allow your partner to relax into the relationship without having to worry about making a strong impression in order to be noticed.
 03

 The Youngest Wants You To Be Proud Of Them

 Psychology Today, a youngest child often wants their successes to be praised more because they're constantly comparing themselves to their older siblings.
 Not all youngest children have this need for praise, but many do, so make sure you understand if your partner is insecure in any way.
 Communication is key to getting to the root of your partner's insecurities, and you should make sure they don't feel judged for opening up to yyou.
 If your significant other is the youngest, let them know that they're enough for you, and make sure you validate their successes.
 A youngest child wants to know that they're more than just the baby of the family, and this will help them feel special.
 04

 Twins Crave Feeling Unique

 shared their life with one person, in many ways.
 If you're dating a twin, you want to make sure they know that you see them as special and unique, rather than a carbon-copy of their sibling.
 Additionally, you want to respect the special bond they have with their twin, and they may feel special just by virtue of having that bond.
 Make them feel special by pointing out how unique they are, and let them know the specifics of what you love about them.
 05